 CA born, casino expert

 ‘Is online gambling legal in Wyoming?’ is a question on everybody’s lips, and if you have asked that question yourself, then this is the guide for you, as the answer is far from straightforward.
-Although Wyoming internet gambling is in a state of transition, the number of medium and long-term opportunities for online gambling in Wyoming are almost endless, so finding out everything you need to know right now, will put you in pole position to benefit.
+Although Wyoming internet gambling is in a state of transition, the number of medium and long-term opportunities for online gambling in Wyoming are almost endless, so finding out everything you need to know right now will put you in a pole position to benefit.

 Gambling was widespread until the McGill Act made it illegal in 1901.
-Before that it was not technically legal, there was just an absence of any laws to prevent it.
-Things remained that way until around 55 years ago, when the gradual change that got things to the stage they are at today, started to happen.
+Before that, it was not technically legal.
+There was just an absence of any laws to prevent it.
+Things remained that way until around 55 years ago when the gradual change that got things to the stage they are at today started to happen.

-However, it should be noted that this change only made online sports betting legal which means that retail sports betting is still illegal.
+However, it should be noted that this change only made online sports betting legal, which means that retail sports betting is still illegal.
 But, most interestingly for readers of this guide, online casinos in Wyoming remain off-limits for the foreseeable future.

-This should be first on the list, and the easiest to find because the operator’s license is usually a prominent part of their home page.
-Not checking this is just lining yourself up for problems because if an operator hasn’t got it’s paperwork in order, then they aren’t going to do a good job of looking after your money either.
+This should be first on the list and the easiest to find because the operator’s license is usually a prominent part of their home page.
+Not checking this is just lining yourself up for problems because if an operator hasn’t got its paperwork in order, then they aren’t going to do a good job of looking after your money either.

 The license details are usually at the bottom of the home page, and there is sometimes a badge or rosette which is proudly displayed.
 If you don’t find it there, it should at least be on the ‘about’ page or prominently in the T&Cs.
 If you have to look any further than this, alarm bells should start ringing.